Going Forward Buses CIC

 How will I recognise the bus?

 We operate a small fleet of 14 seater minibuses.
-Most of them are white, but one is blue.
+Most of them are white, but one is blue/green.
 Under normal circumstances you will see the route number displayed on the windscreen using a poster.
 Watch out for the little white or little blue bus!

 Where do the buses stop?